 Manufacturers are knowledgeable about a wide variety of aspects regarding your windows, from what features will work best in the type of window you're looking for to which style would be best suited to each room.
 Here are a few aspects of buying new windows they can assist you with:

-Manufacturers will be able to advise you on the type of glass best suited to your windows based on the climate you live in and how much sun shines through them based on the time of day.
+Manufacturers will be able to advise you on the type of glass best suited to your windows and architectural windows as well based on the climate you live in and how much sun shines through them based on the time of day.

 For example, a double glazed window is best suited for those needing superior insulation or noise control.
 Other forms of glass are great at protecting the contents of your home from UV damage.